Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 Class!
 You guessed it correctly.
 But this time, no annotations :)

-Angular 2 doesn't have anything to do http request (but it will in a future), but worry not, ES6 comes with a library called "fetch" and Angular 2 doesn't care if the service is made for Angular or not:
+Angular 2 has a service for http, but for the sake of showing how to use a third party library, we will use the new library taht comes with ES6 called `fetch`.

 ```javascript
 class GithubNames {